Injured reserve list: WNBA rules

-Unlike its parent league, the WNBA has no injury list as of the 2019 season.
+Unlike the NBA, the WNBA has no injury list as of the 2019 season.
 This notably affected the Seattle Storm going into that season, when reigning league MVP Breanna Stewart tore her right Achilles in the 2019 EuroLeague Women final.
 Because of the lack of an injured list, the Storm suspended Stewart without pay to free up a roster spot.
 (The WNBA would later make Stewart a paid league ambassador during her rehabilitation.)

 The league had an injury list when it began play in 1997; players placed on this list were required to sit out at least three games.
 In 2006, the league changed to an inactive list of up to two players, but it was eliminated after the 2008 season, when rosters were reduced to 11.
 WNBA rosters now consist of 12 players.

 MLB rules

-There are four types of injured reserve lists in Major League Baseball.
+There are five types of injured reserve lists in Major League Baseball.